rrobinn/academic-kickstart/content/home/experience.md

   date_start = "2019-09-01"
   date_end = ""
   description = """
-  Responsibilities include:

-  * Holding town hall listening sessions to understand ways in which graduate students would like to see program improvements.
+  * I hold town hall listening sessions to understand ways in which graduate students would like to see program improvements.
-  * Working with administration to implement positive change, with the goal of improving the effectiveness of graduate training.
+  * I then work with administration to implement positive change, with the goal of improving the effectiveness of graduate training.
   """

 +++